 The California Condor Recovery Program has defied the odds to rescue from oblivion the last of the prehistorics and icon of Native Californian cosmology.
 Threats such as lead ammunition, micro-trash, and sprawling land development threaten these impressive gains of an endangered species.
-The film “The Condor’s Shadow” documents this struggle and is showing in locations around California and on PBS in late 2013.
+The film “The Condor’s Shadow” documents this struggle.

 During the Pleistocene Era, California condors ranged from what is now British Columbia, down to Baja California Sur, and through much of North America.
 By 1940, the condor’s range was reduced to a horseshoe-shaped mountain range in southern California.

 The almost-10-foot wing-span vulture, the last of the prehistorics, known to soar on thermals up to 140 miles per day scavenging carcasses, had lost its way.
 Development of railroads and roads, and their attendant Euro-centric population explosion, brought about extinction of roving herds where the deer and the antelope once played.
 Lead bullets, powerlines, poisoned varmints, microtrash, and target-hungry hunters contributed to the death spiral.
 With the open range fenced and bulldozed into housing subdivisions, most considered the condor on his last wing.